atfilipcc/99pbttao-cheer/readme.md

 ### Step 3

-- Add your credentials to the environment - you will need a Google API key
+- Add your credentials to the environment - you will need a Google API key, ID, Secret, a MongoDB URI, as well as a secret for the express/socket.io session.

 ### Step 4